yleniaBattistini/DeleteMeMongoAkka/README.md

 Build Automation Setup for other repo.

 Project setup for other repository.
-Include useful plugin and setting for all Gradle's projects.
+Include useful plugin and setting for all Gradle's projects.ùhjhvljhv